3 considerations for choosing a cat scratching post or scratcher

 Body stretch

-Your cat also has to feel safe using the post.
-If the post doesn't have a solid base and wobbles, or worse yet tips over, while your cat tries to scratch it then your cat may avoid it.
-This can be especially true of cats that attack or jump up against the post when using it.
+Your cat also has to feel safe using the scratcher.
+If it doesn't have a solid base and wobbles, or worse yet tips over while your cat tries to scratch it, then your cat may avoid it.

 Strange smells

-Some posts or pads can have a funny smell to them that turns your cat away from it.
+Some scratchers can have a funny smell to them that turns your cat away from it.
 Often those smells will dissipate over time.
 You may just have to be patient until it does or you can do things to try to get rid of that smell (e.g., airing it out in some way or spraying it with something more appealing to your cat).

 Location

-There are also some tricks you can try to draw your cat to the item (like sprinkling some catnip on it, spraying it with something to attract your cat, placing favorite toys by it, etc.).
+There are also some tricks you can try that may draw your cat to the scratcher (like sprinkling some catnip on it, spraying it with something to attract your cat, placing favorite toys by it, etc.).

 Sisal rope and fabric is probably the most durable material commonly used.
-The rope can also be replaced when it wears out as a relatively simple DIY project.
+Rope can also usually be replaced when it wears out as a relatively simple DIY project.

 The dense cardboard items may start to look shredded over time but they often have multiple sides where you can just flip the item over to get a new scratching surface.

 The cheaper corrugated cardboard pads will have the least durability and you may want to think of them as disposable items.
-They're sometimes sold as a pack where you just throw one away a pull out another.
+They're often sold in a pack where you just throw the worn one away and pull out a new one.

-When it comes time to replace a scratching post or pad, you may want to simply put the new one next to the old one and allow your cat some time to claim the new one before getting rid of the old one.
+When it comes time to replace a scratcher, you may want to simply put the new one next to the old one and allow your cat some time to claim the new one before getting rid of the old one.

 Can you live with it in your space?

-Cat lounger scratchers come in a variety of shapes that not only serve a dual purpose (cat lounge and cat scratcher) but also don't look like a typical cat scratching item.
+Cat lounger scratchers come in a variety of shapes that serve a dual purpose (cat lounge and cat scratcher).